Edited by: Keri Stooksbury

-In Mexico, American Express operates 1 of their 40 Centurion Lounge and Studios in Toluca (TLC), an odd city for an officially-branded lounge, but one that’s welcome nonetheless.
+In Mexico, American Express operates one of its 40 Centurion Lounges in Toluca (TLC), an odd city for an officially-branded lounge, but one that’s welcome nonetheless.
 Having a space to grab some food or drinks, work, and use the Wi-Fi is invaluable no matter which airport it’s located in.

 How to Access the Centurion Lounge Toluca

-This lounge, like all American Express lounges, can be accessed complimentary by using these cards, issued from any country worldwide.
+This lounge, like all Centurion lounges, can be accessed complimentary by using these cards, issued from any country worldwide.

 All cards include complimentary access for guests, and the Amex Platinum card will allow cardholders to bring in 2 guests, while the Centurion card entitles access to either immediate family or 2 guests.
 The Amex Gold card (Mexico-only) allows either your spouse or child, up to a maximum of 1 guest.

-Like most American Express lounges worldwide, there are a few access rules you’ll need to keep in mind.
+Like most Centurion Lounges worldwide, there are a few access rules you’ll need to keep in mind.

 Technically, you cannot access the club until 3 hours or less before your flight unless you are connecting.
 However, since this lounge is operated by a third-party company, and is in a smaller airport, it’s doubtful that this specific policy will be too heavily enforced (though, based on the ratings of this lounge, there’s probably no reason to arrive more than 3 hours in advance of your flight, either).